Matz fans 10, Alonso hits 21st HR as Mets beat Rockies 5-3

-Alonso led off the seventh with his 21st home run — it came with some drama, too.

-Alonso’s drive was just beyond the glove of left fielder David Dahl and off the orange line atop the fence.
+Alonso’s soaring drive was just beyond the glove of left fielder David Dahl and off the orange line atop the fence.
 The ball bounced back onto the field, Alonso kept running and he slid into third.

 But an umpire crew review showed it was indeed a home run.
 Alonso moved within five of matching Darryl Strawberry’s rookie record.